microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getattacksimulationtrainingusercoverage.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List training coverage for users of a tenant in attack simulation and training campaigns.
+List [training coverage](../resources/attacksimulationtrainingusercoverage.md) for each user of a tenant in attack simulation and training campaigns.

+This function supports `@odata.nextLink` for pagination.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).